PAGE UNDER CONSTRUCTION – Details are accurate, but pictures to come

 Handlebar Modifications – There’s a lot we can do for a rider’s handlebars, all of which change the position the rider sits in when controlling the bike.
 If your concern is posture, let us know and we’ll discuss what we can do.
 Handlebar modifications can also include grip adjustments, stem modifications, and padding.

 Fixed Gear Conversion – Most conventional bicycles are “freewheel” designs, which allow the bike to coast forward without the pedals moving.
 A fixed-gear bicycle will have the pedals stay in motion as long as the wheels are moving.
 This is a great option to consider for riders who have difficulty pedaling, or for those who are learning to pedal for the first time.
 Not recommended for high-speed or long-distance riders.
+A fixed-gear conversion will involve giving up a bicycle’s ability to shift gears (if any).

 Control Bar – A bike can be fitted with a pushbar or a pullbar to allow someone other than the rider to help control the bike.
 A pullbar requires the second person to be in front of the bike, but does allow for steering.
 A pushbar allows the second person to aid the bike in starting or stopping from behind, but doesn’t allow steering.
 The control bars we use are interchangeable between pullbar or pushbar modes, and detach for easy storage or transport.
 Some bikes may not be compatible with one mode or the other, or with a control bar at all.